ncatlab/nlab-content/pages/5/6/8/0/10865/content.md

 | [[TFT|topological]] [[local quantum field theory]] | [[monoidal (∞,n)-category]] theory |
 | $\vdots$ | $\vdots$ |

-Two aspects of this list are noteworthy: one the one hand, it contains crown jewels of mathematics, on the other the items appear unrelated and piecemeal.
+Two aspects of this list are noteworthy: on the one hand, it contains crown jewels of mathematics, on the other the items appear unrelated and piecemeal.

 As a student, [[William Lawvere]] was exposed to the proposal to axiomatize [[thermodynamics]] as what was called "[[rational thermodynamics]]".
 He realized that a fundamental [[foundation]] of such [[continuum physics]] first of all requires a good foundation of [[differential geometry]] itself.
 Looking over his life publication record (see [[William Lawvere|here]]) one sees that he pursued the following grand plan.